john-light/sovryn/SIPs/SIP-000X.md

 * Stage IV: Review Periods
 * Stage V: Bitocracy Vote

-At a high level, the SIP-X workflow looks like this:

-TODO: Upload and link workflow image here

 > A proposal does not have to go through Stages I-IV before it is submitted for a Sovryn Vote in Stage V. However it is strongly RECOMMENDED to follow this whole process so that the proposal gets a proper review and is not perceived with suspicion or hostility by Sovryn Voters.
 If a proposal is urgent, it MAY go through an accelerated review process if needed; if you feel your proposal is urgent, you SHOULD make this urgency and its reason known when you introduce your proposal to the community to align expectations.

 ### Stage I: Select SIP Track